-The rains of last week, which were of unusual severity in Central and Western New York, were very disastrous in their effects .--The New York and Eric Railroad was so bad-Lucy turned away, and a sharp pang darted ly damaged, that for nearly a week, Elmira was the western terminus of the road.
+The rains of last week, which were of unusual severity in Central and Western New York, were very disastrous in their effects.
+The New York and Eric Railroad was so badly damaged, that for nearly a week, Elmira was the western terminus of the road.
 The Central was also badly injured.

 The Chemung river was the highest it has been known for years.
 We publish in anothasked Eleanor, who entered with her brother er column, from the Elmira Gazette, some account of the damage done in that locality .-At Athens, very serious loss was sustained from the water of the Chemung overflowing its banks.
-The part of the village above BURCHARD's tavern was completely flooded, the water standing in the road from four to six feet deep.
+The part of the village above BURCHARD's tayern was completely flooded, the water standing in the road from four to six feet deep.
 The cellars and lower floor of the Eleanor's rosy lips curled at this hope of her dwellings were inundated, and much loss sustained, the rapid rise of the water not giving time to secure property.
 The plank sidewalks were entirely washed away.

-A large stream of water flowed across the number.
-"Mrs. Harley who was predisposed land dividing the two rivers, and emptied into to consumption is no more.
-We will look in the Susquehanna, cutting a channel, and very at the little parlor where so large a portion of nearly making a permanent course across .-The Chemung Bridge had a very narrow esrather ashamed of the scene, and apologised and cheerful.
+A large stream of water flowed across the land dividing the two rivers, and emptied into to consumption is no more.
+We will look in the Susquehanna, cutting a channel, and very nearly making a permanent course across .-The Chemung Bridge had a very narrow es and cheerful.
 Her fine brow and expressive cape, as the western abutment is very nearly washed away.

-Serious damage was done to the Canal at Athens, the water forcing its way around the Eastern abutment where it cut a channel, perwalls and filling the schute full of stones and gravel.
+Serious damage was done to the Canal at Athens, the water forcing its way around the Eastern abutment where it cut a channel, perhaps one hundred feet wide, carrying away a portion of the abutment, damaging the schute walls and filling the schute full of stones and gravel.
 The towing path of the Canal is also Eleanor, now a beautiful young woman, and a injured.
-Mr. Maffer is vigorously at work great change is visible in the expression of her | repairing damages, so as to make the dam se-
+Mr. Maffer is vigorously at work repairing damages, so as to make the dam secure against the spring freshets.

 The Junction Canal comes in for its full share of damage.
-At the Johnny Cake dam, temper now reigns in Eleanor's heart, and the the water has gone around the end, as at of the dam
+At the Johnny Cake dam, the water has gone around the end, as at Athens, and has also carried away a portion

-The Canal below, as far as we can learn, been a little spoiled, as you call it; but no that was given hert o resist her own plans, has not suffered material injury, as the rise in doubt if you once interest her affections she and take to fresh duties.
-Living for others, the Susquehanna was occasioned by the high will be an amiable and useful child; there is and abnegating self-what rich mine of affect water in the Chemung.
-The Horse Race tion had she opened for herself!
-How lone-dam, which was in process of repair, is somewhat injured.
+The Canal below, as far as we can learn, has not suffered material injury, as the rise in the Susquehanna was occasioned by the high water in the Chemung.
+The Horse Race dam, which was in process of repair, is some-